stefan-beuchert/HandGestureRecognizer/README.md

 ####  <a name="concept-design-nn"></a> 1.
 Neural Network (NN)
 For one of the gesture classifiers, we fitted a NN for the recognition of our hand gestures: \
 NNs are modeled loosely on the human brain and can consist of thousands or even millions of simple processing nodes that are densely interconnected.
-They are organized into layers of nodes, and they’re “feed-forward”:
+They are organized into layers of nodes, and they are “feed-forward”:
 The data moves through them in only one direction [[4]](#references-4).

 <p align="center">